sigstore/sigstore-python/README.md

 ⚠️ This project is not ready for general-purpose use! ⚠️

-`sigstore` is a tool for signing and verifying Python package distributions.
+`sigstore` is a Python tool for generating and verifying Sigstore signatures.
+You can use it to sign and verify Python package distributions, or anything else!

 ## Features